Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Background

-In a DRAM-based software cache, DRAM is used to cache the accessed data.
-This is in contrast to SSD-based software caches where the data are cached in an SSD.
-In an SSD-based cache, the cache access is 100 times slower and far less concurrent than in the DRAM system.
-Consequently, results are very different from DRAM-based software caches.
-We will explain this in more detail in Section~\ref{sss:intuition}.
+{\bf DRAM-based software caches:} As explained in Section~\ref{s:intro}, DRAM-based software caches are extremely common today.
+In a DRAM-based software cache, DRAM is used to cache the accessed data, making cache access time quick.
+This is in contrast to SSD-based software caches where the cache access is 100 times slower and far less concurrent than in the DRAM system.
+This paper focuses on DRAM-based software caches.
+Hardware caches are also outside the scope of this paper as are network-connected caches.

-Hardware caches are also outside the scope of this paper.
-While software caches are characterized by a global linked list that orders the cache items, hardware caches are typically set-associative caches (e.g., RRIP-based eviction algorithms~\cite{wu_ship_2011, jaleel_high_2010}).
-This means that the eviction algorithm is limited to evicting data in the same ``set.''
-There is no concept of a global linked list and hence no software operations.

-Network-connected caches are also outside the scope of this paper.
-Here the bottleneck is the time needed to move the data, rather than the time to manage software operations.